 In South Carolina, law enforcement may briefly stop drivers at a checkpoint or a roadblock for the limited purpose of verifying a driver’s license, vehicle registration, and proof of insurance.
 Also, authorities may set up checkpoints to detect drunk drivers.
 However, in every case involving an arrest for a DUI at a checkpoint, the prosecution must first show that the checkpoint didn’t violate the driver’s rights under the Fourth Amendment of the U.S. Constitution.
-In this article, we examine the laws and the procedures in South Carolina regarding license and DUI checkpoints, your legal rights, and what to do if you’re stopped at a checkpoint in South Carolina.
+In this article, our DUI lawyers in Mount Pleasant examine the laws and the procedures in South Carolina regarding license and DUI checkpoints, your legal rights, and what to do if you’re stopped at a checkpoint in South Carolina.

 Are License or DUI Checkpoints Legal in South Carolina?

 The Fourth Amendment of the U.S. Constitution guarantees that all persons have a right to be from unreasonable searches and seizures.
 Although a license or DUI checkpoint is the equivalent of a “seizure,” the United States Supreme Court has upheld the constitutionality of using a brief stop to check licenses or to detect drunk drivers.
 However, not all checkpoints are legal unless they meet some basic requirements.
 Whether a checkpoint was legal largely depends on exactly how law enforcement set up the checkpoint, how they ran the checkpoint, and a showing of evidence that the checkpoint was “successful.”

 The Legal Requirements for Setting Up a License or DUI Checkpoint in South Carolina

 Law Enforcement Must Have a Valid Reason for the Checkpoint – Law enforcement must have a valid reason for the checkpoint’s location, such as an increased DUI rate in a certain area.